taigw/brats18_docker/README.md

 mkdir $directory/results
 docker run -v $directory:/data --workdir=/usr/src/app -i -t $my_image python /data/brats18/docker/main.py /data/brats18/docker/test_cfg1.txt
 ```
 where `directory` is the dir in which the testing images are stored, such as `BraTS2018_Validation` and `BraTS2018_Testing`.
-Please set `directory` as full path of the folder containing testing images, and copy the folder `brats18` to $directory, and the folder looks like:
+Please set `directory` as full path of the folder containing testing images, and copy the folder `brats18` to $directory.
+Then the folder should look like:

 ![Testing Path](./pic/testing_path.png)